Benny Briolly: Attacks and threats

 Since beginning her first electoral campaign in 2020, Briolly has received various death threats and suffered gendered violence.
 Soon after her election, she received a threatening email, whose authorship was attributed to the same sender as those who were responsible for the assassination of Marielle Franco, threatening that she would be assassinated if she were not to renounce her seat.

 Due to these constant threats, Briolly left the country on 13 May 2021.
 On various occasions, Briolly's advisor would declare that she had suffered aggressions on the street and online, conjecturing that it had threatened her physical wellbeing.
 On the 18th of that month, the Public Prosecutor's Office (MPF) ordered the adoption of "urgent measures" to protect the councilwoman.

-Briolly would return to Brazil on 28 May 2021, after having been included in the Protection Program for Defenders of Human Rights, in the wake of the solicitation of urgent protective measures led by the Public Electoral Ministry, given the situation being confronted.
+Briolly would return to Brazil on 28 May 2021, after having been included in the Protection Program for Defenders of Human Rights, in the wake of the solicitation of urgent protective measures led by the Public Electoral Prosecutor's Office, given the situation being confronted.
 Reporting from Fantástico revealed that the Military Police of Rio de Janeiro State refused to guarantee her safety.

 Just in 2021 alone, Briolly had received 20 threats.
 On 23 December 2021, she received new death threats via email, being the largest amount of threats she had received in a week.
 On 8 March 2022, on International Women's Day, she once again received new threats with racist and transphobic themes.
 These threats also included the line "sleep with open eyes".
 In April 2023, Briolly said that, since December 2021, she received more than 30 threats, "with deeply racist and transphobic offenses".